 We can all recite lines from “Cat in the Hat,” but can you recall learning about balance sheets or Roth IRAs as a child?
 Dr. Seuss books are undoubtedly more engaging than discussions about personal finance, but you certainly can’t retire on green eggs and ham.

-The most recent data collected by the National Assessment of Adult Literacy (NAAL) found that over 20 percent of the nation is considered to be illiterate.
+Data collected by the National Assessment of Adult Literacy found that over 20 percent of the nation is considered illiterate.
 Unfortunately, the numbers surrounding financial literacy are even worse.

 What Is Financial Literacy?